WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 ### `push`: `( path: string, options: NavigateOptions ) => void`

-The `push` function allows you to navigate to a given path.
+The `push` function allows navigating to a given path.
 The second argument can augment the navigation operations with different options.

-The current aren't any available options.
+There currently aren't any available options.

 ### `pop`: `() => void`

-The `pop` function allows you to navigate to the previous path.
+The `pop` function allows navigating to the previous path.

 ### `location`: `NavigatorLocation`